Jackie Brown: Plot

 Jackie Brown, a flight attendant, smuggles money from Mexico into the United States for Ordell Robbie, a gun runner in Los Angeles.
-When Ordell's bagman, Beaumont Livingston, is arrested, Ordell hires bail bondsman Max Cherry to bail him out.
-He then lures Beaumont into the trunk of a car and murders him.
+When Beaumont Livingston—Ordell's bagman—is arrested, Ordell hires bail bondsman Max Cherry to bail him out.
+Ordell then lures Beaumont into the trunk of a car and murders him.

-Acting on information Beaumont had already given them, ATF agent Ray Nicolette and LAPD detective Mark Dargus intercept Jackie with Ordell's cash and a bag of cocaine.
+Acting on information Beaumont already provided, ATF agent Ray Nicolette and LAPD detective Mark Dargus intercept Jackie with Ordell's cash and a bag of cocaine, which Jackie didn't know was with the money.
 After Jackie is sent to jail, Ordell has Max pay her bail.
-Ordell arrives at Jackie's apartment, but she pulls out a gun she stole from Max's glovebox.
-She negotiates a deal with Ordell: she will pretend to help the authorities while smuggling in the remaining $550,000 of Ordell's money.
+Upon meeting Jackie, Max immediately becomes smitten.
+Jackie requests that Max takes her to a bar to get a drink, where Max reveals that Beaumont is dead.
+After Jackie arrives home, Ordell arrives at Jackie's apartment to kill her, but she pulls out a gun she stole from Max's glovebox.
+Jackie negotiates a deal with Ordell; she will pretend to help the authorities while smuggling in the remaining $550,000 of Ordell's money.

-Ordell replaces Beaumont with Louis Gara, a criminal associate and former cellmate who has just been released from prison.
+Ordell replaces Beaumont with Louis Gara, a criminal associate and former cellmate who was recently released from prison.
 Melanie Ralston, one of Ordell's mistresses, asks Louis to betray Ordell and take the money for themselves.
 Louis tells Ordell, but Ordell replies that he is not concerned about her, given that he knows that she is not to be trusted.

 Unaware of the plan to smuggle in $550,000, Nicolette and Dargus devise a sting to catch Ordell during a transfer of $50,000.
-Jackie plans to keep the $500,000 for herself.
-She recruits Max, offering him a cut.
+Jackie plans to keep the remaining $500,000 for herself.
+She recruits Max, offering him a 10% cut.
 During a test run, Jackie smuggles in $10,000, with Nicolette and Dargus aware, to swap with Sheronda, one of Ordell's girlfriends, at a shopping mall.
 After Jackie leaves, Max observes an unknown woman swap bags with Sheronda.
 He informs Jackie and she confronts Ordell, who reveals that he sent Simone Hawkins, another mule, to secure his money as a backup.